Bamboo-Forest-Rain/SEPTA-Debunched-App/notes/model-workflow.md

 Then, find out what is the stop 11-20 stops away.
 Next, join stop-specific data on the 11-to-20-stops-away stop Calculate other lag vriables
+Call the associated model from the storage bucket

 Finally, predict.